 To narrow things down further, we then research key issues in each area, as OVO Foundation Manager Gaby Sethi explains:

 "Our approach to providing grants is different to many other charitable foundations.
 We're innately curious, so we want to understand the root causes of the problem before we decide what or where we should fund.
 This approach means that we research important issues so we can work out where the funding gaps are and identify projects where we can have the biggest impact on people's lives."

-As well as project-by-project partnerships, OVO Foundation also fund and runs an annual programme called OVO Gives Back.
+As well as project-by-project partnerships, OVO Foundation also funds and runs an annual programme called OVO Gives Back.
 It’s powered by OVO Energy’s employees.
-Each year, they choose 4 local charities to support through volunteering and with grants from OVO Foundation’s £100,000 ‘Community Chest’.
+Each year, they nominate and vote for four local charities to support through volunteering and with grants from OVO Foundation’s £100,000 ‘Community Chest’.